From Static Designs to Dynamic Experiences

 # Optional: Symlink for public assets

 ./vendor/bin/typo3 extension:setupAfter these 10 steps, you will have a working A2UI integration in TYPO3.
-The backend module can be accessed under Web > A2UI Agent Interface.
+You can reach the backend module under Web > A2UI Agent Interface.

 Extension Download

-Would you like to use the extension directly without rebuilding every step manually?
+Want to use the extension straight away, without rebuilding every step by hand?
 Download the complete, production-ready extension:

 Complete A2UI integration for TYPO3 13/14.
-Includes AgentService, RendererService, ComponentRegistry, 7 UI components, backend module and JavaScript client.
+Includes AgentService, RendererService, ComponentRegistry, seven UI components, a backend module, and a JavaScript client.

 - 7 Fluid templates for UI components